BrightspaceUI/core/components/dialog/README.md

 **Properties:**

 - `opened`: Whether or not the dialog is open
-- `text`: The required text content for the confirmation dialog
+- `text` (required, String): The required text content for the confirmation dialog
-- `title-text`: The optional title for the confirmation dialog
+- `title-text` (optional, String): The optional title for the confirmation dialog